Domestic and Family Violence (DFV) toolkit to support the health workforce

 Please also refer to the Domestic and family violence online portal to support Queenslanders experiencing or impacted by DFV.

-The portal facilitates easy access to information and support services from across Queensland Government agencies and selected funded services and caters for people with a range of needs and individual circumstances including women with children, First Nations people, people from culturally and linguistically diverse backgrounds (CALD), people from rural and regional communities and people in lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) relationships.
+The portal facilitates easy access to information and support services from across Queensland Government agencies and selected funded services and caters for people with a range of needs and individual circumstances including women with children, First Nations people, people from culturally and linguistically diverse backgrounds (CALD), people from rural and regional communities and people in lesbian, gay, bisexual, transgender, intersex and queer (LGBTQIA+) relationships.

 It is a useful resource for friends, family and bystanders who are looking for information on how to support a loved one, friend or colleague.
 The portal can also be accessed by health workers and clinicians across the state who are looking for local referral options for clients.